 This page provides key information relating to the research ethics and governance arrangements in place across the University.

-For research staff seeking more information in relation to clinical research, please visit the following link: http://www.abdn.ac.uk/medical/researchgovernance/clinicalresearch/.
+For research staff and students seeking more information in relation to clinical research, please visit the following link: http://www.abdn.ac.uk/medical/researchgovernance/clinicalresearch/.

 - Research Governance Handbook